 Top of the page

 Check with your local water supplier to find out if your tap water is safe to use for your baby's formula.
+If you do not have a local supplier, make sure to test your water supply before mixing formula.
 If your water is not safe or if you are not sure, you may use bottled water.

 Canadian experts recommend boiling water—even bottled water—for infants.
 Heat the water until it reaches a rolling boil, and continue boiling for 2 minutes.footnote 1 Let the boiled water cool before mixing it into a powdered or concentrated formula.